I have been, or can be if you click on a link and

 full Disclosure for more

 I would gather leaves, plants, rocks, nuts, and berries.
 Next, I would clean them, cut them, smash them, stir them, bake them, and/or cook them all up.
 I would make mud pies, salads, and other fun dishes.
-An outdoor mud kitchen is a perfect place to cook these up!
+An outdoor mud kitchen for kids is a perfect place to cook these up!

 The coolest part of using the mud kitchen was using a knife to cut the grass and leaves.
 It was only a butter knife but it was metal so it worked better than other play knives.
 I decided I need to make my daughter a mud kitchen.
 As soon as I created it my daughter and all the neighbor kids were there and excited.
 Some of them even went home and created their own mud kitchens.

-Supplies to Create a Mud Kitchen
+Supplies to Create a Mud Kitchen for Kids

 1. Counter space or shelf in and outside area.
 (It will get messy, dirty, and muddy.)